 Tell me what National Real Estate Advisors is doing in the data center industry.
-Can you describe your current investment in the sector?

-We are invested in only one company.
-It is an entity-level investment in a company with multiple campuses around the United States.
-The entity brings these underlying assets together with an operating company, which is a critical component of the data center business.
-The expectation is that the data centers will be running all of the time.
-The measure in the industry for a topnotch operator is called the five 9s standard.
-The five 9s standard means that your data center, over a given year, is fully powered 99.999 percent of the time - which means not being down for more than a couple of seconds a year.
-In our particular case, I believe our company is the only five-time winner of the Uptime Institute's most prestigious award for reliable management and operations.
-It is a critical reason why we want to be invested at the entity level, because tenants look at operating and reliability characteristics of the operator as a threshold question in determining who they will accept as a landlord.
-They require that their facilities will be up and running around the clock, day in and day out, and our company does that very well.
+We currently have an entity-level investment in a company with multiple campuses around the United States.
+Data centers are expected to be running all of the time, and this company is very good at that.
+In fact, I believe it is the only five-time winner of the Uptime Institute's most prestigious award for reliable management and operations.
+We want to be invested at the entity level because tenants look at operating and reliability characteristics of the operator as a threshold question in determining who they will accept as a landlord.
+They require that their facilities be up and running around the clock, day in and day out, year after year, and our company does that very well.